What comes to mind when you think of balanced nutrition?

 Stevia and other natural sweeteners aren’t great for health either as they have been linked to kidney damage and other digestive issues.
 If you need to use sugar, use organic cane sugar.
 It’s pure and in the long run, will be so much better for your health.

 Inspired by our love of nature and Botanical Illustrations, we’ve created works of art that bring our passion for plants and photography together.

 Eating well = Feeling well

 Eating real food and cutting out processed food helps tremendously.

 Always read the label.
 Just because a product says it’s natural or organic doesn’t mean it’s healthy.
-Unfortunately companies will add dangerous preservatives in some organic and natural products, so be on the look out.
+Unfortunately, companies will add dangerous preservatives to some organic and natural products, so be on the lookout.

-My husband and I have made it our aim to eat a balanced diet and in doing so we feel better than we have in a long time.
+My husband and I have made it our aim to eat a balanced diet and in doing so we feel so much better than we have in a long time.

 Eating a balanced diet doesn’t need to be expensive or complicated.

 Remember this, eating healthy, organic, and real foods can be expensive, but so can trips to the doctor’s office and prescription medications.

 Food has a healing or damaging effect on our bodies.
 Proper research and a will to make a change will result in a healthy life.